-Before you worry, take a deep breath.
-Think about that statement for a minute.
+Before you worry, however, take a deep breath.
+Think about the AHA’s statement for a minute.
 It’s akin to saying, “Anyone wearing a green hat is a criminal,” and then “proving” someone’s a criminal by pointing out that he wears a green hat.

-And that’s what the AHA has done.
-It looked at existing data and concluded—to no one’s surprise—that coconut oil, like every other saturated fat on the planet, raises cholesterol.
+Here’s what the AHA has done.
+It looked at existing data and concluded – to no one’s surprise – that coconut oil, like every other saturated fat on the planet, raises cholesterol.
 No one in the health community has ever denied this; however, there is vigorous debate about whether it matters.

-Since the AHA continues to stand by an old-fashioned notion that cholesterol causes heart disease, it considers any food that raises cholesterol to be, by definition, “bad.”
+Since the AHA notes that saturated fat can raise LDL cholesterol levels and potentially increase your risk for strokes and heart disease, it considers any food that raises cholesterol to be, by definition, “bad.”
 (Which is why it demonized saturated fat in the first place, and has continued to do so since at least 1976.)

 Too many studies have disproved the connection of saturated fat to heart disease (such as this one), and too many studies have cast doubt on the supposed connection between cholesterol levels and cardiovascular disease.
 If saturated fat and cholesterol levels don’t cause heart disease—which I believe they don’t—then the dietary recommendations of the past 40 years crumble like a house of cards.

 What’s more, the way we measure cholesterol by dividing it into simplistic categories like “good” and “bad,” is outdated.
 We now know that there are at least five different kinds (each) of LDL and HDL, and they behave quite differently.
 Viewing cholesterol as simply “good” or “bad” is not helpful.
 It’s like relying on an abacus instead of using a supercomputer.

 In sum, all the AHA position statement really tells us is this: Saturated fat raises cholesterol.